styxit/HTPC-Manager/installation.md

 ## OSX

 By default, Osx comes with Python 2.7 pre-installed.
 Great!
 No need to install Pyton manually!
-If you want, you can already [start using](#general_usage) Htpc Manager.
+If you want, you can already [start using](#general_usage) HTPC Manager.

 ### Python Image library
 The Python Image Library needs to be installed on your system to convert images provided by xbmc.
 To do this, the commandline tools from Xcode are needed to compile PIL.